lylaw27/Uniswap-Clone/README.md

 - Price impact displayed for each swap

+- Each trade pays a small fee (e.g., 0.3%), which is added to the pool.

 #### Liquidity Pool Participation
 - Users can deposit funds into liquidity pools

 - Withdraw liquidity at any time

-- Earn trading fees proportional to your share of the pool

 - Receives LP (Liquidity Provider) tokens representing pool share

+- Liquidity Providers earn a share of the transaction fees, proportional to their share of the pool.

 ## 📜 Core Contracts